krwi20/Cookcademy/README.md

 # Cookcademy 🍳

 Cookcademy is a recipe application built using Swift, where users can view, create, edit, favorite, and save recipes.
 It provides a user-friendly interface to interact with the recipes, edit their ingredients, and store them persistently using file manager.
+This Project was created by working through the iOS Developer course from Codecademy.

 ## Features 🚀